Key Takeaways:

 Which Type of THC Is Right for You?

-Each form of THC offers its own benefits and intensity level.
+Each of the forms of THC offers its own benefits and intensity level.
 See below for a quick summary of each type’s characteristics.

 Delta-9 |